thiagoloureiro/Dapper_MultiMapping/README.md

 # Dapper_MultiMapping
-MultiMapping with Dapper with .NET Core
+MultiMapping with Dapper using .NET Core